Acquisition expense ratio – general insurance

 Profit after tax from functions

-The profit after tax for the Insurance Australia, Suncorp Bank and Suncorp New Zealand functions.
+The profit after tax for the Consumer Insurance, Commercial and Personal Injury Insurance, Suncorp New Zealand and Suncorp Bank functions

 Reinsurance

-A form of insurance for insurance companies where, in exchange for an agreed premium, the reinsurer agrees to pay all, or a share of, certain claims incurred by the insurance company.
-For a detailed overview of Suncorp's reinsurance program, please refer to section 1.10.3 of the FY19 Investor Pack
+A form of insurance for insurance companies where, in exchange for an agreed premium, the reinsurer agrees to pay all, or a share of, certain claims incurred by the insurance company

 Reserve releases